Over My Head (Fleetwood Mac song): Recording

+Release and single remix

-In the U.S., Reprise Records selected "Over My Head" as the lead single from the 1975 LP Fleetwood Mac, a decision that surprised the band, who believed that the song was the "least likely track on Fleetwood Mac to be released as a single."
+In the U.S., Reprise Records selected "Over My Head" as the lead single from the 1975 LP Fleetwood Mac, a decision that surprised the band, who believed that "Over My Head" was the least likely song on the album to become a single.
 Nevertheless, the song reached No. 20 on the Billboard Hot 100 chart in early 1976.
-The single's success helped the group's eponymous 1975 album sell 8 million units.
+The single's success helped the group's eponymous 1975 album sell eight million units.
+The commercial success of "Over My Head" was partially attributed to a $25,000 AM radio campaign that used the recording as its theme song.

 The 45 RPM single version of the song released for radio airplay was a remixed, edited version that differed from the version on the Fleetwood Mac album.
+The decision to remix the song was made by Paul Ahearn, who the band hired as an independent PR man to provide suggestions on attaining radio airplay.
+Ahearn believed that some of the songs, including "Over My Head", were not mixed properly for radio and needed to be remixed.

-The single version is distinguished by a cold start (rather than the fade-in intro on the LP version), louder guitar strums in the choruses, and less ensemble vocal work overall.
+The single version is distinguished by a cold start rather than the fade-in intro on the LP version, louder guitar strums in the choruses, and different vocal harmonies.
 Additionally, the single version fades during its three-bar instrumental outro whereas the album version tape-loops it to six bars upon fade-out.
-Further, while the album version has a relatively wide stereo image, the single version is mixed very narrowly (essentially mono) with stereo reverberation effects on some bongo passages and select guitar flourishes.
+Further, while the album version has a relatively wide stereo image, the single version is mixed narrowly (essentially mono) with stereo reverberation effects on some bongo passages and select guitar flourishes.
+The single remix was completed by Deke Richards, who had previously worked with the Jackson 5 on some of their earlier hits.

 The aforementioned remixed/edited version is the one included on the compilation album The Very Best of Fleetwood Mac.
 The single version is also available as a bonus track on the 2004 remastered CD release of the album Fleetwood Mac.

+Critical reception

 Cash Box wrote that "versatility is again demonstrated with a boiling rhythm subtly driving a soft McCartney-like vocal, shaded by organ and sweet, answering harmony."
 Record World said the song has a "clean, confident folk-rock sound" and that "Christine McVie takes the lead here over a network of jangly acoustic guitars, singing in a rich, deep voice."
+In a 1975 review, Billboard described McVie's vocal performance as "a completely distinctive voice, with a sexy huskiness that is unique in pop today."

+Matthew Greenwald of AllMusic described "Over My Head" as "another great example of Christine McVie's restrained craftsmanship."
+He praised the song's "simple but eloquent" lyrics, jazzy melody, and chord changes that evoked the work of Burt Bacharach.
+The Guardian and Paste ranked the song number 17 and number 11 respectively on their lists of the 30 greatest Fleetwood Mac songs.